 Isaiah 60:1-6; Ephesians 3:2-3a.5-6; Matthew 2:1-12

-Matthew tells us that the Magi found Jesus by following a star, which thus traditionally known as the Star of Bethlehem and accepted the interpretation of the star and followed it to discover the King.
-On finding him, they gave him three symbolic gifts: gold, frankincense and myrrh.
+Matthew tells us that wise men from the East followed the direction of the star and came to visit the Babe of Bethlehem.
+In the Greek text they are called magoi which is usually rendered in English as “Magi”.
+Magi were a group or caste of scholars who were associated with the interpretation of dreams, Zoroastrianism, astrology and magic.
+We are not told what their names were or how many of them there were or their place of origin.
+Tradition settled on three, presumably because there were three kinds of gifts.
+They were also given names, probably from the seventh century, Gaspar, Balthazar, and Melchior.
+The name Caspar means treasurer, Melchior meaning splendour, Balthazar meaning God protect the king.
+On finding him, without hesitation or doubt they pay their homage and present him three symbolic gifts: gold, frankincense and myrrh.
 Three gifts are explicitly identified in Matthew, which are found only in Yemen.
 Many different theories of the meaning and symbolism of the gifts have been brought forward.
 While gold is fairly obviously explained, frankincense, and particularly myrrh, is much more obscure.
 All three gifts are ordinary offerings given to a king.
-Myrrh being commonly used as anointing oil, frankincense as a perfume, and gold as a valuable precious item.
+Myrrh being commonly used as anointing oil particularly at death, frankincense as a perfume, and gold as a valuable precious item.
 The three gifts had a spiritual meaning: gold as a symbol of kingship on earth, frankincense or incense as a symbol of priesthood, and myrrh, the embalming oil as a symbol of death.
-There is talk of following a star.
-The star is also a symbolic expression, a light representing Jesus as the Light of the whole world.
+While he is rejected by the very people he came to save, he will be accepted by the outsiders, the gentiles, the marginalised and the insignificant.
+The star is rather to be seen as a symbol: a light representing Jesus as the Light of the world.